jgozal/HoloLight/README.md

 # HoloLight
-Interactive Holographic Lamp - Built with Three.js and Leap Motion at PennApps
+Interactive Holographic Light - Built with Three.js and Leap Motion at PennApps